The Gatsby Benchmarks

 3. Addressing the needs of each pupil

 Pupils aspirations and ambitions are identified by their coaches during their careers education sessions.
-Students use career pilot to help guide them to suitable careers choices, where additional, impartial advice is required, we work closely with advisors from Careers SW to support students on an individual basis.
+Students use Unifrog to help guide them to suitable careers choices, where additional, impartial advice is required, we work closely with advisors from Careers SW to support students on an individual basis.

 4. Linking curriculum learning to careers